Is selling on Etsy worth it in 2026? Fees, pros, and cons

 - Low barrier to entry: Etsy charges just $0.20 per listing and requires no upfront inventory investment for digital products.
 Launch your shop in minutes without building a website, managing hosting, or learning complex e-commerce platforms.

-- High transaction and payment fees: Etsy charges a 6.5% transaction fee plus payment processing fees around 3% + $0.25 per sale.
-And once your shop exceeds $10,000 in revenue, Etsy takes an additional 12% for ad fees on sales attributed to off-site ads.
+- High transaction and payment fees: Etsy charges a 6.5% transaction fee plus payment processing fees of around 3% + $0.25 per sale.
+I’ve also had to pay an additional 12% for ads (even when I didn’t want to) in years when my shop exceeded $10,000 in sales.

 - Strict handmade and vintage requirements: The platform only allows handmade goods, vintage items (20+ years old), or craft supplies.
-You can't resell mass-produced retail products unless they meet these criteria.
+Because I don’t create handmade goods and have little experience with craft supplies, I can only sell vintage tees.

 Top Etsy alternatives

 Etsy works best for sellers who focus on handmade, vintage, or craft-supply niches and commit to consistent shop management.
-After selling on Etsy for almost a decade, I’ve noticed that folks with the traits below tend to excel on the platform:
+The platform is a good fit if …

-- Specialization in a craft, vintage, or supply sounds appealing: You’re either already a crafter, you love vintage goods like 90s band T-shirts, or you know how to source crafting material.
-Specialization is crucial for building brand expertise on Etsy.
+- You sell handmade goods, vintage, or craft supplies: You’re either already a crafter, you love vintage goods like ’90s band T-shirts, or you know how to source crafting material.
+Specialization in these 3 areas is crucial for building brand expertise on Etsy.

 - You’re keen to master the algorithm: You're willing to use tools like eRank and Etsy's search bar to find high-volume keywords.
-Competition, improving listings, and aiming to always “hit the spot” for buyer intent is what SEO is all about.
+Competition, improving listings, and aiming to satisfy buyer search intent go a long way with Etsy SEO.

 Sell on Etsy and other platforms with Nifty

-Now that you know that it’s worth it to sell on Etsy, the next step is deciding how to manage your shop while expanding your reach.
+Now that you know selling on Etsy is worth it, the next step is deciding how to manage your shop while expanding your reach.

 If you're ready to test Etsy or already selling there, Nifty lets you list and manage items across several platforms from one interface.
 You'll spend less time on busywork and more time creating products.